revision-team/websockets/README.md

 If we shutdown the `server`, the expected behavior is that the `client` still gets the heartbeat from the `proxy`, which tries to connect to the `server` in order to keep transmitting the messages.

 If we setup the `server` again, we should be able to see the normal flow again...

+Note: We are not considering subscriptions for the server.
+Some messages can be lost if we connect multiple clients.